Think the 2026 Card Is Completely Different? Think Again

 113579 1111 1111

-This hand confused a lot of people in 2025, but once we got the hang of it, it became a favorite.
-The 2026 13579 version of the hand is nearly identical to the 2025 consecutive run hand.
-The only difference is that instead of using five consecutive numbers, two of which must be a “floating pair,” you must use the numbers 1, 3, 5, 7, and 9.
-In this case, any one of those numbers can be the floating pair.
-And just like the 2025 hand, the two Kongs must be the same number as the floating pair, but in opposite suits.
+This "floating pair" hand confused a lot of people in 2025, but once we got the hang of it, it became a favorite.
+The 2026 13579 version is nearly identical to the 2025 consecutive run hand.
+Instead of five consecutive numbers (with a required floating pair), you’ll use 1, 3, 5, 7, and 9.
+Any one of those numbers can serve as the floating pair.
+And just like in 2025, the two Kongs must match the number of the floating pair, in opposing suits.

 2026 Hand At a Glance

--Two Kongs that are the same number as the floating pair, in opposite suits
+Two Kongs of that same floating pair number, in opposite suits

 FF 3369 3333 3333

-There’s a 369 hand on the 2026 card that is also similar to last year's floating pair hand.
-In this case, there's the addition of a pair of flowers, and there are only three numbers in the grouping: 3, 6, and 9 in the same suit.
-Any one of those three numbers can be the floating pair, followed by two Kongs in opposite suits.
-It’s the same concept as last year’s hand, with a few minor changes.
+There’s another hand on the 2026 card that’s similar to last year’s floating pair hand.
+This 369 version adds a pair of Flowers and uses only three numbers.
+The 3, 6, and 9 must be in one suit; any one of those three numbers can be the floating pair.
+And once again, we have two Kongs that match the floating pair in opposite suits.
+Same concept as last year, with a few small tweaks.

 2026 Hand At a Glance

--Two Kongs that are the same number as the pair, in opposite suits
+Two Kongs of that same number, in opposite suits

 Keep following We Mahj as we continue to break down the 2026 NMJL card.
-And you haven’t ordered your 2026 card, visit the NMJL website to place your order.
+And if you haven’t ordered your 2026 card yet, visit the NMJL website to place your order.